redbooth/aerofs-docker/README.md

 # AeroFS Docker

-*Note: this is an early-access release.
-For the stable version of the AeroFS Private Cloud please go to [privatecloud.aerofs.com](https://privatecloud.aerofs.com/) and use either the OVA or QCow2 distribution.*

 ## AeroFS on Docker with CoreOS

 This repository contains a `cloud-config.yml` file that can be used to launch